 Students must maintain a minimum course load of 9 hours each long semester to qualify for full-time student and residence status.
-While receiving 20-hr assistantship, students are not permitted to take more than 12 credits of courses in each long semester, per UNT Graduate School policy.
-The next section presents a hypothetical schedule of studies for students who would like to complete their degree in five years.
-In this hypothetical schedule, the typical course load of each long semester is four courses.
+While receiving 20-hr assistantships, students are not permitted to take more than 12 credits of courses in each long semester with approval from the program director, per UNT Graduate School policy.
+The next section presents a hypothetical schedule of studies for students who would like to complete their degree in six years.
+In this hypothetical schedule, the typical course load of each long semester is 3-4 courses.
 Additional University course load requirements for students holding Teaching Assistantships (TA's) or Teaching Fellowships (TF's) can be found in the department GRADUATE STUDENT MANUAL.